davidaq/aq-web-front-node/README.md

 Usage
 -----

+Initialize project directory, generate a configuration file:

+    $> cd 'Project Root/'
+    $> mkdir app
+    $> cd app
+    $> awf init

+Begin auto progressive build:

-    cd 'Project Root/.../app'
+    $> cd 'Project Root/app'
-    awf
+    $> awf

-Running `awf` will start watching changes in the `app` directory, and generate the following files in parent directory: app.js, app.css.
+Running `awf` will start watching changes in the `app` directory, and generate the following files in `Project Root/`: app.js, app.css.

-Note: The name of the generated files will be the same as the watched directory. i.e. you may watch in `home` directory, and generated files will be home.js etc.
+**Note:** The name of the generated files will be the same as the watched directory. i.e. you may watch in `home` directory, and generated files will be home.js etc.

+**Tip:** Although you have to run `awf init` at the directory that should be watched for source files, running `awf` is not required to be so.
+You may run it anywhere, and the framework will first search for child directories for configuration files, if not it will search up the directory tree for a configuration file.
+Watching will start at where existing configuration files were found.

 Features
 --------